telerik/winforms-docs/ziplibrary/features/update-ziparchive.md

 {{endregion}}

 ## Update Entry

 In order to update an existing entry in the ZIP archive you should perform the following steps:

 1. Use __GetEntry()__ method of the __ZipArchive__ object to obtain existing entry.

 1. Open entry to get stream for reading/writing.

 1. Read/Write necessary information from/to the entry.

 1. Dispose entry when all necessary information is written.
 In the __Update__ mode this step is optional.
 You can omit it if you are going to add/delete/update other entries in the archive.
-            #_[C#] _

 {{source=..\SamplesCS\ZipLibrary\UpdateZipArchive.cs region=entry}}